samlaurenson/inventorychecker/README.md

 # Python Inventory Checker Bot
-some very basic python web scraping program that checks the availability of items when given the URLs of items. project was something to start learning webscraping with python and was something i did while i was bored and watching films so the program code is pretty messy. also made it to try get a new gpu, which was the main incentive.
+some very basic python web scraping program that checks the availability of items when given the URLs of items. project was something to start learning webscraping with python and was something i did while i was bored and watching films so the program code is pretty messy and does not follow best practices. also made it to try get a new gpu, which was the main incentive.

 # How to use